rafael-fuente/diffractsim/Simulations with lenses.md

 # Diffraction Simulations with Lenses

 Implementation of the angular spectrum method in Python to simulate diffraction patterns with arbitrary apertures.
-These examples correspond to the simulations with lenses, whose animated version and explanation can be found in [this video](https://www.youtube.com/watch?v=G4J4PV6tqH0).
+These examples correspond to the simulations with lenses, whose explanation can be found in [this video](https://www.youtube.com/watch?v=G4J4PV6tqH0).

 ## Installation